-Development of a Sustainable Food Act (NLG) as an analogy to the Renewable Energy Sources Act (EEG) of the energy industry
+Development of a Sustainable Food Act (NLG) for Germany analogous to the German Renewable Energy Sources Act (EEG) of the energy industry

 The "Blueprint for Agriculture" project is developing an instrument that transfers the basic principles of the EEG to the production of agricultural products.
 The basic idea is to pay a fixed "feed-in tariff" for sustainably produced food, similar to the Renewable Energy Sources Act, and to distribute the cost difference between market prices and the actual costs of providing ecosystem services to all products in the form of a levy.
 The large-scale provision of ecosystem services requires a financing mechanism that distributes the higher costs across society as a whole in the mass market.
 The instrument bears the working title Ecosystem Services Act - ÖLG.
 It is being developed using the example of the urgent area of biodiversity in the agricultural landscape.
 However, a future extension of this Ecosystem Services Act (ÖLG) to other aspects such as animal welfare, climate protection or water conservation is also being discussed.